Baby-led Weaning & Meat: Why Bison is a Great First Food for Baby

 For years I have encouraged bison as a baby’s first food when starting solids.

 When my own daughter was starting solids at 6 months old, I made her a bison puree as her very first food.
-Turns out she refused all purees and was my forced introduction into finger foods and baby-led weaning.
+Turns out she refused all purees and was my forced introduction to finger foods and baby-led weaning.
 I should’ve made her some meatballs instead!

 But yes, can introduce meat to babies.
 They can eat and digest meat from the introduction of solids at 6 months of age.